 All applications should be submitted online by following the appropriate link below.
 All applications will be considered on a rolling basis.
-The application deadline is April 1, 2014.
+The deadline to apply is April 1, 2015.

 - Georgetown students, students enrolled at other US law schools and graduates of US law schools should apply here.

 - Law school students currently studying at an institution outside of the US and graduates of such institutions (who do not also hold a US law degree) should apply here.

 - Note: Applicants will need to submit a letter of good standing and a transcript from their home university, as well as proof of their English proficiency as outlined here.

 Enrollment is limited to ensure small classes.
 Admission decisions are made on a rolling basis beginning in late January, so early application is recommended.
 Application review will begin following the posting of fall semester grades.
 Applications received before this time will be given equal priority.

 Students are required to submit preliminary course selections as part of their application.
 Although every effort will be made to accommodate all course requests, courses could fill up in advance of the April 1 application deadline.
 As mentioned below, admissions decisions are made on a rolling basis, so early application is highly recommended.
 A student's seat in a particular course is not confirmed until he or she submits a tuition deposit.
 If a course becomes oversubscribed, students will be placed on a wait-list for that course.

 Admission decisions are made on a rolling basis beginning in late January.
 Applicants will be notified within three weeks of receipt of all application materials.
 A partially refundable $250 tuition deposit (and a $200 housing deposit for those who wish to reserve program housing) will be due within two weeks of notification of acceptance.
 These sums will be applied toward the final tuition and housing charges.

 The summer program is unable to provide direct financial assistance to program participants.
 However, Georgetown University Law Center will process forms for loans or other benefits for which a student may be eligible.